Samples: An accurate picture of my church's involvement in global evangelism

 Personal contact with missionaries

-We have not done very well in making contact with and interacting with our assigned Links missionary families.
+We have not done very well in contacting and interacting with our assigned Links missionary families.
 We have not had a missionary speaker in our local church in a long, long time.

 Financial and material resources for missions